naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ###Benchmark-2(Network centric):

 This benchmark measures the network throughput between two vm's using virtual switch on the same host.
-This mainly highlight the bottlenecks in quest kernel and virtual switch connecting the vm's.
+This mainly highlight the bottlenecks in quest kernel or virtual switch connecting the vm's.
 Networking in Jiny is based on the [VanJacbson paper](http://www.lemis.com/grog/Documentation/vj/lca06vj.pdf).
-This benchmark gives the maxumum throughput in terms of packets per second(PPS) at which one vm can send to second vm using the virtual switch in between.
+This benchmark gives the maxumum throughput in terms of packets per second(PPS) at which first vm can send udp packets to second vm using the virtual switch in between.

- - **Test Environment**:  In this benchmark, udp client and udp server socket applications are used to send and recv the udp packets from one vm to another. udp server acts like a reflector, responds back the same packet recvied from udp client. udp client counts the number of packet it got respond back from the server.
-The below test results shows the network thoughput(in terms of million packets processed per second(MPPS) on sending/recving side.The  tests mentioned in the table compares jiny/linux kernel througput using one of the two virtual switches.
+ - **Test Environment**:  In this benchmark, udp client and udp server socket applications are used to send and recv the udp packets from one vm to another. udp server acts like a reflector, responds back the same packet recvied from udp client. udp client counts the number of packet it got responded back from the udp server. udp client is executed in the first vm and udp server is executed in the second vm.
+The below test results shows the network thoughput(in terms of million packets processed per second(MPPS) on sending/recving side.The  tests mentioned in the table compares Jiny and Linux kernel througput using one of the two virtual switches with various configurations.
  - **kernels** : Jiny kernel(2.x) , linux kernel(3.18) are used.
  - **virtual switch**: Linux Bridge(LB), [User Space Switch(USS)](https://github.com/naredula-jana/Jiny-Kernel/tree/master/test/virtio-switch): These two vswitches are compared against the above two kernels.
 USS is a simple two port virtual user space switch to connect two vm's.
 It is based on opensource vhost-user vNIC, this vNIC is available in kvm hypervisor. other User space virtual switch are Snabb,DPDK,..etc .
  - **VNIC type**: uses vhost-kernel or virtio-vhost with LB, uses vhost-user with USS bypassing host kernel.
  - **Packet size** used by udp client/server: 50/200 bytes.
  - **Number of cpu cores**:  vm with 2 to 6 cores are used, udp client consumes 1 to 4 thread/cores to generate and recv such large number of packets.
  - **Hypervisor**: kvm/qemu-2.4/linux host-kernel-3.18.
- - **two way versus one way test**: "two way" means udp client sends the packets to the udp server running on other vm, where udp_server recves the packets it response same packet back to the udp client.
-In the one way, udp server will not be running on the destination vm,so the packets will be dropped in the recving side of the OS.
+ - **two way versus one way test**: "two way" means udp client sends the packets to the udp server running on other vm, where udp_server recves the packets it response back the same packet to the udp client.
+In the one way, udp server will not be running on the destination vm,so the packets will be dropped in the recving side of the OS or in the switch.

  <table border="1" style="width:100%">
   <tr>
     <td><b>Test# </b></td>
     <td><b> Description</b></td>
-    <td><b>Using Linux kernel inside vm</b></td>
+    <td><b>Using Linux kernel inside both vm's</b></td>
-    <td><b>Using Jiny kernel inside vm</b></td>
+    <td><b>Using Jiny kernel inside both vm's</b></td>
     </tr>
   <tr>
     <td> 1 </td>